Notre Dame incoming class ranked among top five nationally for fifth consecutive year.

-During her 14-year combined stint at Notre Dame (first from 1995-2005, then again since 2010-11), Owens has played an important role in the Fighting Irish rise to national prominence.
-As the senior member of the program's assistant coaching staff, Notre Dame has posted a 390-90 (.813) record, averaging nearly 28 victories per season in her tenure.
-The Fighting Irish also won the 2001 national championship, played in the 2011, 2012 and 2014 NCAA title games, reached the NCAA Women's Final Four six times (1997, 2001, 2011, 2012, 2013 and 2014), and made 10 Sweet Sixteen appearances, all with Owens on staff.
+During her 16-year combined stint at Notre Dame (first from 1995-2005, then again since 2010-11), Owens has played an important role in the Fighting Irish's rise to national prominence.
+As the senior member of the program's assistant coaching staff, Notre Dame has posted a 426-93 (.821), averaging more than 28 victories per season in her tenure.
+The Fighting Irish also won the 2001 national championship, played in the 2011, 2012, 2014 and 2015 NCAA title games, reached the NCAA Women's Final Four seven times (1997, 2001, 2011, 2012, 2013, 2014 and 2015), and made 11 Sweet 16 appearances, all with Owens on staff.

 Owens also has consistently appeared on lists of the nation's top assistant coaches.
 Most recently in 2014, she was chosen as the inaugural recipient of the A Step Up Assistant Coach of the Year Award, presented by Felicia Hall Allen & Associates.
 In 2001, she was named one of the top five assistant coaches in the country by Women's Basketball Journal, and in 2011, CollegeInsider.com named her as one of the top 15 active assistants in the nation.

-The latest Fighting Irish post to thrive under Owens' guidance was Natalie Achonwa, a two-time All-America and all-conference selection at Notre Dame from 2010-14, ranking among the top 10 in program history for career rebounds (4th - 970), double-doubles (5th - 28) and field-goal percentage (6th - .562), while also ranking 12th in career point (1,546).
+Prior to her current assignments with Reimer and Turner, Owens worked closely with Natalie Achonwa, a two-time All-America and all-conference selection at Notre Dame from 2010-14, ranking among the top 10 in program history for career rebounds (4th - 970), double-doubles (5th - 28) and field-goal percentage (6th - .562), while also ranking 13th in career points (1,546).
 What's more, she had a school-record 19 double-doubles as a junior in 2012-13 and ranked third in the nation with a .611 field-goal percentage as a senior in 2013-14.

 Another of Owens' recent success stories was two-time WBCA Coaches' honorable mention All-American and BIG EAST Defensive Player of the Year (as well as first-team all-BIG EAST selection) Devereaux Peters, who posted career highs in virtually every statistical category including scoring (11.9 ppg. in 2010-11), rebounding (9.3 rpg. in 2011-12) and field-goal percentage (.593 in 2010-11), in which she ranked fifth in the nation.
 Peters went on to be chosen in the first round (third overall selection) of the 2012 WNBA Draft by the Minnesota Lynx, becoming the highest draft choice and first WNBA Draft lottery pick in school history.
 Peters subsequently earned her first WNBA title with Minnesota in 2013.

 As a fifth-year senior under Owens' tutelage in 2011-12, Peters tied longstanding school records for 15-rebound games (7) and 15-point/15-rebound games (4) in a single campaign, with both marks first set nearly 35 years earlier during the program's first varsity season (1977-78).
 She also amassed a career-high 12 double-doubles in 2011-12 (tying for fifth-most in school history and most by a Fighting Irish player since 2004), including nine in her final 18 games.
-What's more, she was the first player in program annals to pile up 75 blocks, 75 steals and 75 assists in one season, and just the second NCAA Division I player since 2001-02 to pull off that feat, while Peters' 78 total blocks tied her for fifth on the Fighting Irish single-season charts.
+What's more, she was the first player in program annals to pile up 75 blocks, 75 steals and 75 assists in one season, and just the second NCAA Division I player since 2001-02 to pull off that feat, while Peters' 78 total blocks now tie her for sixth on the Fighting Irish single-season charts.

 Another veteran who blossomed under Owens' coaching was Becca Bruszewski, who enjoyed one of the best seasons of her college career as a senior in 2010-11.
 Bruszewski averaged 8.9 points and a career-high 5.3 rebounds per game, while joining Peters (and Natalie Novosel) as the first players in program history to start 39 games in one season.
-Bruszewski also ranked fourth on the team in field-goal percentage (.518, second-highest of her career) and was one of six Fighting Irish players to record 40 steals leading the veteran captain to earn a place on the NCAA Dayton Regional All-Tournament Team and graduate as one of the top 30 scorers in school history (1,148 points).
+Bruszewski also ranked fourth on the team in field-goal percentage (.518, second-highest of her career) and was one of six Fighting Irish players to record 40 steals leading the veteran captain to earn a place on the 2011 NCAA Dayton Regional All-Tournament Team and graduate as one of the top 30 scorers in school history (1,148 points).

 "Carol is the best post coach in the country," McGraw said.
 "She's someone who understands exactly what it's like to play in the post because she did it herself.
 She's a great teacher of the game and really has a great feel for how to develop young players.
 Posts sometimes take a little longer to develop than guards, and Carol is such a patient teacher.
 She establishes a great relationship with our posts, they know she cares about them, and in turn, they want to work hard and do all they can to please her.
 She also has such a great philosophy on life and has so many great things that she can teach the players from that perspective."

 "I am very happy to be at Notre Dame," Owens said.
 "It's a place that is so dear to my heart and the people there have been wonderful to me.
-I've had such a great relationship with Coach McGraw over the years, and I'm looking forward to continuing our work to make Notre Dame the best women's basketball program in the country, year in and year out."
+I've had such a great relationship with Coach McGraw over the years, and I'm looking forward to continuing our work to make Notre Dame the best women's basketball program in the country, year-in and year-out."